Moody's upgrades Bristol Virginia's credit rating

-BRISTOL, Va. - The city of Bristol Virginia today received a two-level upgrade on its long-term debt from Moody's Investor Services.
+BRISTOL, Va. — The city of Bristol Virginia received some good financial news Friday as Moody’s Investors Service upgraded the bond rating on its long-term debt.

-The New York-based credit rating agency raised the city's underlying credit rating from Baa2 to A3, according to a written statement.
-This marks the second upgrade in the past two years for a community that has virtually exhausted its borrowing capacity.
+The New York-based rating agency gave the city a two-level upgrade from Baa2 to A3, according to a report issued Friday.
+This marks the third consecutive upgrade since 2017.

+The A3 rating is the lowest of the agency’s seven A ratings.
+It considers the bonds as “medium grade with low credit risk,” according to Moody’s website.
+The previous Baa2 rating showed the city was a “moderate credit risk.”

 Post a comment as